Hellraiser III: Hell on Earth: Themes

 Writing in The Hellraiser Films and Their Legacy, author Paul Kane identifies several themes in the film.
 The first, the horrors of war, Kane identifies as the strongest and most pervasive.
-Hellraiser III homages war films like Apocalypse Now, Platoon, and Born on the Fourth of July.
-Kane says both Joey and Elliott are depicted as seeking answers following traumatic experiences with war.
-Joey wants to understand her father's death in Vietnam, and Elliott searches for meaning after losing his faith in both God and mankind.
+Hellraiser III pays homage to war films like Apocalypse Now, Platoon, and Born on the Fourth of July.
+Kane says both Joey (Farrell) and Elliott are depicted as seeking answers following traumatic experiences with war.
+Joey wants to understand her father (Peter Boynton)'s death in Vietnam, and Elliott searches for meaning after losing his faith in both God and mankind.
 After Elliott's transformation into Pinhead, he commands Hell's forces, and later is shown directing the newly created Cenobites.
 Hickox said this is a direct allusion to Elliott's war experiences.

 Kane identifies dreams as another common theme, often in terms of how they relate to desire.
 According to Kane, Joey's nightmares reflect her frustrated ambition to be recognized in her career and beat the glass ceiling.
 Though her dreams of getting the story of her life come true, she is left no better off, as there is no evidence.
 Likewise, Pinhead appeals to J. P.'s and Terri's dreams, promising to make their ambitions come true.
 For Terri, this is more literal, as she desires the ability to dream.
 Kane says that although the film never explicitly states this, it is clear that Elliott wishes to regain his humanity; more immediately, he seeks to control Pinhead, who, in turn, desires unrestrained freedom.

 In Kane's analysis, technology and, specifically, communication devices figure prominently: unplugged radios and televisions transmit warnings from Elliott, Kirsty's warning comes in the form of a videotape, and Joey works in the television industry.
 The transformed Cenobites are fused with technology, which Kane compares to Tetsuo: The Iron Man.
 These transformations also illustrate another theme: duality.
 Many of the characters have an alter ego, such as Elliott and Pinhead.
 Kane says that although Joey does not have a physical alter ego, her dream-self regresses to that of a young child similar to Lewis Carroll's Alice.

 Kane says many of the characters and their relationships in Hellraiser III match to those of the first two films.
 Like Kirsty, Joey has lost her father, and she finds a new father figure in Elliott.
 Kane identifies Elliott as a vaguely-hinted-at love interest for her, as he shares a psychic intimacy with her that no living man can.
-Joey and Terri initially have a relationship similar to Kirsty and Tiffany in Hellbound, then an antagonistic one similar to Kirsty and Julia in Hellraiser.
-According to Kane, both J. P. and, to some extent, Pinhead mirror Frank's insatiable lust.
+Joey and Terri initially have a relationship similar to Kirsty and Tiffany (Imogen Boorman) in Hellbound, then an antagonistic one similar to Kirsty and Julia in Hellraiser.
+According to Kane, both J. P. and, to some extent, Pinhead mirror Frank Cotton (Sean Chapman)'s insatiable lust in the first two films.
 Kane describes the Cenobites as reflections of the ones from the first two films.